 This Dairy-Free Raspberry Chocolate Pudding is Perfectly Rich & Creamy

-Inspired by Gail Davis’s vegan chocolate pudding, this dairy-free chocolate pudding takes just 10 minutes to whip up on the stovetop and makes a perfect cool treat in summer.
-Simply top it with the fresh raspberries, layer it into a parfait, or even freeze it into pudding pops!
+This dairy-free chocolate pudding takes just 10 minutes to whip up on the stovetop and makes a perfect cool treat in summer.
+Though you do need to be patient while it chills!
+Then, simply top it with the fresh raspberries, layer it into a parfait, or even freeze it into pudding pops.

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan / plant-based, vegetarian, and all around allergy-friendly.

 - 1½ cups unsweetened plain coconut milk beverage (see Milk Note below)

 - ⅓ cup + ½ cup fresh raspberries, divided

 - ⅛ teaspoon salt

 - ¼ cup honey or agave nectar (for strictly vegan)